 By all indications, at the time of writing, those steps have not been taken - yet.

-"It's not like there are Iskander missile launchers driving around with their nuclear warheads installed, and there are no aircraft sitting on tarmac with nuclear bombs attached - no, we're not there," Podvig said.
+"It's not like there are Iskander missile launchers driving around with their nuclear warheads installed, and there are no aircraft sitting on the tarmac with nuclear bombs attached - no, we're not there," Podvig said.

 Tannenwald also hopes the taboo of using nuclear weapons won’t be broken anytime soon.